Samsung Galaxy Note 10: Exterior

 In January 2020, the Note 10 Lite was released.
 It is a midrange variant of the Note 10, containing the same cameras as the main variant.
-It features 128 GB of storage, a 6.7 inch 1080p "Super AMOLED" screen on a metallic frame, a 4,500 mAh battery and is powered by the Exynos 9810.
-The variant eliminates the wireless charging feature and stereo speakers, though it retains the 25 watt Super Fast Charging of the main series, and also has a headphone jack.
+It features 128 GB of storage, a 6.7-inch 1080p “Super AMOLED” screen on a metallic frame, a 4,500 mAh battery and is powered by the Exynos 9810.
+The variant eliminates the wireless charging feature and stereo speakers, though it retains the 25W Super Fast Charging of the main series, and also has a headphone jack.
 However, the Note 10 Lite lacks a barometer sensor, which has been present on Samsung Galaxy flagships since 2012.

 Cameras

 The Note 10 series features a multi-lens rear-facing camera setup with Samsung's Scene Optimizer technology.
-It houses a dual-aperture 12-megapixel wide-angle lens, a 12-megapixel telephoto lens and a 16-megapixel ultra-wide-angle lens with the Note 10+/ Note 10+ 5G having an additional VGA Depth Vision Camera allowing for 3D AR mapping.
-The front-facing camera on all models consists of a 10-megapixel punch hole lens in the top center of the display.
-The camera software includes a new "Shot Suggestion" feature to assist users, "Artistic Live Filters", as well as the ability to post directly to Instagram posts and stories.
-It also contains the "Scene Optimizer" feature from previous Samsung phones that automatically adjusts the camera settings based on different scenes.

-Both sets of cameras support 4K/60 FPS video recording and HDR10+ with more advanced video stabilization.
-There is also Live Focus Video enabling users to capture Bokeh backgrounds in video, much like with Portrait Mode.
+It houses a dual-aperture 12 MP wide-angle lens, a 12 MP telephoto lens and a 16 MP ultra-wide-angle lens, with the Note 10+/ Note 10+ 5G having an additional VGA Depth Vision Camera allowing for 3D AR mapping.
+The front-facing camera on all models consists of a 10 MP punch hole lens in the top center of the display.
+The camera software includes a new “Shot Suggestion” feature to assist users, “Artistic Live Filters”, as well as the ability to post directly to Instagram posts and stories.
+It also contains the “Scene Optimizer” feature from previous Samsung phones that automatically adjusts the camera settings based on different scenes.
+Both sets of cameras support 4K@60fps video recording and HDR10+ with more advanced video stabilization.
+There is also Live Focus Video, enabling users to capture Bokeh backgrounds in video, much like with Portrait Mode.

-S-Pen
+S Pen

-The S-Pen has also undergone notable changes compared to the Note 9.
+The S Pen has also undergone notable changes compared to the Note 9.
 The pen is one piece of plastic, instead of two like Note 9, and supports more advanced Air Actions that allow users to control the phablet remotely with the pen.
 This includes changing the camera settings and exporting the handwritten text to Microsoft Word remotely.
-The S-Pen also comes with additional tips for replacement in the box.
+The S Pen also comes with additional tips for replacement in the box.

 Software

-The Note 10 range ships with Android 9 "Pie" with Samsung's One UI skin.
+The Note 10 range ships with Android 9 “Pie” with Samsung's One UI skin.
 A main design element of the One UI is intentional repositioning of key user interface elements in stock apps to improve usability on large screens.
 Many apps include large headers that push the beginning of content towards the center of the display, while navigation controls and other prompts are often displayed near the bottom of the display instead.
-In March 2020, the phones received an upgrade to Android 10, bringing with it Single Take mode from the Samsung Galaxy S20 line as well as the ability to record 4K/60fps video with the selfie camera.
+In March 2020, the phones received an upgrade to Android 10, bringing with it Single Take mode from the Galaxy S20 line as well as the ability to record 4K@60fps video with the selfie camera.